 |Victims w/ reported race||3,765|

-A South Dakota arrest record will provide basic details about the person like name, email, phone, address, gender, race, age, date of birth, mug shots, fingerprints, height, weight, and other physical descriptors.
-Other details included will be each arrest including date of arrest, arresting officer’s name, arresting agency, the location of the arrest, bail or bond posted, pleas, dispositions, jail time and all other details about the charge and conviction.
+A South Dakota arrest record will provide basic details about the person like name, email, phone, address, gender, race, age, date of birth, fingerprints, height, weight, and other physical descriptors.
+Other details included will be each arrest including South Dakota mugshots, date of arrest, arresting officer’s name, arresting agency, the location of the arrest, bail or bond posted, pleas, dispositions, jail time and all other details about the charge and conviction.
 If any vehicles were involved, that will be on there too.

 The crime rate has increased over the past decade in South Dakota, going from 835 crimes in 2006 to 2,023 by 2% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Not only do local law enforcement have the right to arrest someone in South Dakota, but federal officers also have that power.
+Not only do local law enforcement have the right to arrest someone in SD, but federal officers also have that power.
 Police officers, sheriffs, deputy sheriffs, and state police comprise the local law enforcement officers.
 DEA, FBI, and CIA would be examples of federal law officers with the power to arrest someone.
-Any private citizen can also arrest someone in the state of South Dakota.
+Any private citizen can also arrest someone in the state of SD.
 They can do so when they witness them committing a crime, (not a petty offense) in their presence or if they know they committed a felony or misdemeanor not in their presence.